• Skip to primary navigation

 I can tell you that backpacking through South America alone isn’t as hard as you think.
 I realized this because meeting new people is easy.

 However, meeting like-minded people isn’t.
-Social networks and online communities are great tools for connecting with the right people.
+Social networks and online communities can offer great tools for connecting with the right people.

 6. Be a travel hero

-I wish I had done more of this early on.
+Looking back, I wish I’d done more of this early on.
 You can do it from the start.
+Some of my best solo backpacking trips have been made memorable because of the interactions and shared experiences along the way.

 love riohacha sign

-As a man backpacking solo in South America, I would say that you can connect with both men or women as easily as you would in your hometown, if not even easier.
+As a man backpacking solo in South America, I would say that you can connect with both men or women as easily as you would in your hometown, if not even easier, thanks to the region’s friendly culture

 Here are some things you can try: